Legal information

 Clients & Persons Connected to Clients

-If you are a client that is an individual, are associated with a corporate client or are otherwise connected with a client (whether private or corporate), we will process the personal data that we collect from or about you for the following purposes and on the following lawful bases:
+If you are a client that is an individual, are associated with a corporate client or are otherwise connected with a client (whether private or corporate), we will process the personal data that we collect from or about you for the following purposes and on the following lawful bases (non-exhaustive list):

 Professional Adviser, Regulators & Suppliers